ashes999/terrace/README.md

 - The `opal` gem (0.8.0)

-## Windows
+## Desktop
-To build binaries for the desktop target, you also need:
+To run the desktop target, you also need:

-- The `gosu` gem (0.9.2).
-Follow setup instructions [from the gosu wiki](https://github.com/gosu/gosu/wiki).
-- The `ocra` gem (1.9.5).

-When you run the `release` build on Windows, you'll get an executable.
+- JRuby 1.7.13 or newer

 ## Android
 Arguably the most complex target setup-wise, you need to set up a lot of things.
 Thankfully, Ruboto covers it.